The survey also revealed that the biggest impactors on mental health were pressures linked to work (54%,) and money worries (44%,).

 - Notice your senses

-Think in isolation about the sounds, sights, smells, touches and tastes.
+Think in isolation about the different sounds, sights, smells, feelings and tastes.

 - Put words on the experience